Figure

 Motivation

 Nuclear-spin encodings are a coherence-first strategy for neutral-atom computing.
 By pushing logical storage into weakly magnetically sensitive manifolds, these architectures can extend memory lifetimes while still using excited-state manifolds (Rydberg or optical-clock transitions) for fast entanglement and control.
+This provides:

 Key Metrics